MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-azure-active-directory-sso.md

 ---
 title: Microsoft Entra SSO
 description: Learn how you can enable single sign-on to access cloud data sources that rely on Microsoft Entra ID from the Power BI Admin portal.
-author: arthiriyer
+author: miquelladeboer
-ms.author: arthii
+ms.author: mideboer
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-gateways
 ms.topic: how-to
-ms.date: 08/25/2023
+ms.date: 06/27/2024
 LocalizationGroup: Gateways
 ---

 # Microsoft Entra SSO

-Microsoft Entra SSO enables single sign-on to the data gateway to access cloud data sources that rely on Microsoft Entra ID based authentication.
+You can use Microsoft Entra single sign-on (SSO) to authenticate to the data gateway and access cloud data sources that rely on Microsoft Entra ID based authentication.
 When you configure Microsoft Entra SSO on the on-premises data gateway for an applicable data source, queries run under the Microsoft Entra identity of the user that interacts with the Power BI report.

-While Azure Virtual Networks (VNets) offer network isolation and security for your resources on the Microsoft cloud, you now require a secure way to connect to these data sources.
-On-premises data gateways help you achieve that.
-Microsoft Entra SSO as explained previously allows users to see only data that they have access to.
+Azure Virtual Networks (VNets) offer network isolation and security for your resources on the Microsoft cloud.
+On-premises data gateways help you achieve a secure way to connect to these data sources.
+Microsoft Entra SSO allows users to see only data that they have access to.

 >[!NOTE]
 > VNet data gateways, which are available in public preview for Power BI Premium Semantic models, eliminate the need to install an on-premises data gateway for connecting to your VNet data sources.
 To learn more about VNet gateways and their current limitations, see [What is a virtual network (VNet) data gateway](/data-integration/vnet/overview).

-The following data sources aren't supported with Microsoft Entra SSO using an on-premises data gateway behind an Azure VNet:
+The data sources listed here aren't supported with Microsoft Entra SSO using an on-premises data gateway behind an Azure VNet:

 * Analysis Services
 * ADLS Gen1